takeyamayuki/NonMouse/README.md

 - Camera
 Select a camera device.
 If multiple cameras are connected, try them in order, starting with the smallest number.

+- How to place
+Select the location where you placed the camera.
+Place the camera in one of the following positions: Normal, Over Hand, or Behind You in "📷 Install a Camera".

 - Sensitivity
 Set the sensitivity.
 If set too high, the mouse cursor will shake slightly.